Indiana Jones (character): The Kingdom of the Crystal Skull (2008)

-The 2008 film, Indiana Jones and the Kingdom of the Crystal Skull, is the latest film in the series.
-Set in 1957, nineteen years after the third film, it pits an older, wiser Indiana Jones against Soviet agents bent on harnessing the power of an extraterrestrial device discovered in South America.
+The 2008 film, Indiana Jones and the Kingdom of the Crystal Skull, is the fourth film in the series.
+Set in 1957, nineteen years after the third film, it pits an older, wiser Indiana Jones against Soviet KGB agents bent on harnessing the power of an extraterrestrial device discovered in South America.
 Jones is aided in his adventure by his former lover, Marion Ravenwood (Karen Allen), and her son—a young greaser named Henry "Mutt" Williams (Shia LaBeouf), later revealed to be Jones' unknown child.
 There were rumors that Harrison Ford would not return for any future installments and LaBeouf would take over the franchise.
-This film also reveals that Jones was recruited by the Office of Strategic Services during World War II, attaining the rank of colonel in the United States Army, and implies very strongly that in 1947 he was forced to investigate the Roswell UFO incident, and the investigation saw that he was involved in affairs related to Hangar 51.
-He is tasked with conducting covert operations with MI6 agent George Michale against the Soviet Union.
+This film also reveals that Jones was recruited by the Office of Strategic Services during World War II, attaining the rank of colonel in the United States Army, and that in 1947 he was forced to investigate the Roswell UFO incident, and the investigation saw that he was involved in affairs related to Hangar 51.
+He is tasked with conducting covert operations with MI6 agent George McHale against the Soviet Union.

 The Dial of Destiny (2023)

-In March 2016, Disney announced a fifth Indiana Jones film, Indiana Jones and the Dial of Destiny, to be in active development, with Ford and Spielberg set to return to the franchise.
-Initially set for release on July 10, 2020, the film's release date was pushed back to July 9, 2021, due to production issues, then further pushed back to July 29, 2022, due to a reshuffle in Disney's release schedule as due to the COVID-19 pandemic.
-In December 2020, Disney announced that James Mangold would be directing the film and that this would be the final time Harrison Ford would appear in the franchise.
+The 2023 film, Indiana Jones and the Dial of Destiny, is the fifth and final film in the series.
+Set in 1969—twelve years after the fourth film and during the height of the Space Race—Jones has moved to New York City, teaching at Hunter College with plans to retire, after his marriage with Marion collapsed following Mutt's death in the Vietnam War.
+Once his estranged goddaughter Helena Shaw (Phoebe Waller-Bridge) arrives asking for Archimedes' Dial, a relic Jones and her father Basil retrieved from the Nazis in 1944 during the Allied liberation of Europe in World War II, a Nazi-turned-NASA scientist Jürgen Voller (Mads Mikkelsen) starts pursuing Jones, wanting to exploit the Dial's unusual properties to change the outcome of World War II.

+As the film concludes, Indiana and Marion are reconciled.